 A trap setup form collected information on the environmental conditions of specific traps and their GPS coordinates.
 Photographs were used to document the habitat type where it did not meet the pre-specified options in the data collection tool.

 The detection of rodents at trap locations in the presence of imperfect detection were used to model occupancy of small-mammal species across a land use gradient, as described in Chapter 4.
-The probability of detection of a species were it to be present within a land use type was not expected to be constant across repeated study visits (Springer et al. 2016).
+The probability of detection of a species, were it to be present within a land use type, was not expected to be constant across repeated study visits (Springer et al. 2016).
 For example, changes in rodent activity would alter the probability of detection.
 To account for this we collated data on factors that could contribute to differences in the rate of detection (i.e., light level, precipitation and trapping effort).
 Rodents and shrews have been found to have variable activity in different conditions of ambient light in response to predation pressure (Paise and Vieira 2006; Williams et al. 2014).
 We were unable to accurately measure ambient light levels at individual trap locations during the sampling period and therefore used a proxy measure of moon fraction (i.e., proportion of full moon) to approximate ambient light levels.
 This approach may not adequately measure light level at the exact time and locations of rodent activity.
 Particularly, within forests light levels may be lower than in agriculture due to cover by foliage.
 Increased cloud cover during the rainy season may also have impacted ambient light levels compared to the dry season where higher ambient light levels may occur at ground level.

 Data cleaning was performed to correct inaccuracies in data entry, including missing data.
 Most data inaccuracies were related to the entry of GPS coordinates, which could be remedied by asking the field team to take photographs of the GPS recorder.
 Other common errors included misallocating study grid numbers or visit numbers, which could be corrected using other sources of information (i.e., coordinates of traps or date of form entry).